Fission360/Turbo-Mini-AS/README.md

 # What hotends/extruders does this support?
   Since this was based off the Mini AfterSherpa, this was built with the Sherpa Mini in mind.
 There is a taller tube adapter for the Sherpa Micro if that's what you want, but you'll also need KurioHonoo's Sherpa Micro Adapter (https://github.com/KurioHonoo/Mini-AfterSherpa/blob/main/STL/Mini_AfterSherpa/MiniAS_Sherpa_Micro_Adapter.stl).
 I haven't tested that setup myself, so I can't guarantee that everything will fit as well as with the Sherpa Mini.

-Currently, only Dragon/Dragonfly hotends are supported, but once KurioHonoo finalizes his Revo Voron mount, I'll work on one for that.
-I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.
+Currently only Dragon/Dragonfly and Revo Voron hotends are supported I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.

 # Why is it a Beta?
   I've been the only one to test my design so far.
 I think it's performing well, but it's also far from perfect; I just don't feel like it's ready enough for CAD release, so I'm calling it a beta because I want to get feedback first.
 Like should the air be more or less focused, or should the outlets create a sheet of air rather than more of a pipe?
 I hope that others will help to even further improve the performance of it.

 # Can I get the CAD?
   Until I get more hours on my own shroud, and see how others are feeling about it, I have decided that I will not be releasing the CAD publicly.
 A little annoying, I know, but I'm taking notes from the Stealthburner development and I still think this is best until more testing is implemented.
-But rest assured, I will be releasing f3d/step files for the design eventually, when the "production" release is finalized.
+But rest assured, I will be releasing f3d/step files for the design eventually, when the "production" release is finalized,

   If you have any other questions, I'm @where'sthelambSAUCE in the Voron discord server.